“I wrote a song about dental floss, but did anyone’s teeth get cleaner?” — Frank Zappa

 At The Dental Center at Easton Town Center, Dr. Brad Gilmer graduated successfully with honors from THE Ohio State University and is currently a member of The American Dental Association, The Ohio Dental Association, The Columbus Dental Society, and The Chicago Dental Society.
 With years of practical experience under his belt, you can rest assured that you are in caring and more-than-qualified hands.

-Our highly experienced and welcoming staff deeply care about our patients.
-We provide only the best dental care at an affordable price for you and your family.
+Our highly experienced and welcoming dental staff in our office in Columbus Ohio deeply care about our patients.
+The Dental Center at Easton provide only the best dental care at an affordable price for you and your family.
 If you are due for a check-up, schedule an appointment with us, we would love to meet you; we want to make your visit as pleasant